bvds/andes/docs/guides/android_client_guide/README.md

 If you don't know your password, click <b>Forgot password?</b>:
 {@img Android2.png}
 </li>
-<li>If a PIN prompt displays, type your PIN, confirm it,
+<li>If a personal identification number (PIN) prompt displays, type your PIN, confirm it,
 and click <b>Continue</b>.
 The PIN type is set by the Space Manager Administrator:
 	<ol>